Myth BOX

 Online store

-On the other hand, if you want to get your hands dirty, keep reading.
 I have included links to where you can buy all of the pieces for your mythbox, making it even easier for you to start enjoying Myth TV!

-Dabs and Ebuyer are useful places to get common parts that you need, including your Hauppauge DVB Nova-T TV card, wireless card, and hard drive.
+Scan and Ebuyer are useful places to get common parts that you need, including your Hauppauge DVB Nova-T TV card, wireless card, and hard drive.

 www.crucial.com/uk/ A good place for memory, especially with their lifetime warranty.